 Catalog # bs-15078R

-Product Name C1orf85 Polyclonal Antibody
+Product Name GLMP Polyclonal Antibody

-Applications WB, ELISA, IHC-P, IHC-F, IF(IHC-P), IF(IHC-F), IF(ICC), ICC
+Applications WB, ELISA, IHC-P, IHC-F, IF(IHC-P), IF(IHC-F), IF(ICC)

 Predicted Reactivity Human, Mouse, Rat, Dog, Cow, Sheep, Horse